elen-oz/brain-games/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6922be521c7684d6c6c9/maintainability)](https://codeclimate.com/github/elen-oz/frontend-project-lvl1/maintainability)

 ## Project description

-This project presents 5 mini-games with the user.
-Each game has a greeting, addressing the user by name.
+Brain Games is a collection of five mini-games designed to challenge the user's mental agility.
+Each game begins with a greeting, personalized with the user's name, and consists of three rounds.

-The number of rounds in all games is three.
+## Games

-- brain-even: asks the user if the number is even;
+- **Brain Even**: The game asks the user to determine if a number is even.
-- brain-calc: asks for the result of an operation on two numbers (addition, subtraction, multiplication);
+- **Brain Calc**: The game presents an arithmetic operation (addition, subtraction, multiplication) on two numbers and asks the user to calculate the result.
-- brain-gcd: asks for the greatest common divisor of two numbers;
+- **Brain GCD**: The game asks the user to find the greatest common divisor of two numbers.
-- brain-progression: asks for the missing element of an arithmetic progression;
+- **Brain Progression**: The game presents an arithmetic progression with one number missing and asks the user to identify the missing number.
-- brain-prime: asks the user if a number is prime.
+- **Brain Prime**: The game asks the user to determine if a number is prime.

 # Game preview: